By using our website, you agree to our use of cookies (Visit our privacy policy).

 Localization goes beyond translation to make a game more suitable for the target market.

-Rather than just translating the lines into English, for example, a developer might want to create different localizations for American and British audiences.
+Rather than just translating the lines into English, a developer might want to create different localizations for American and British audiences.

 Similarly, Spanish-language content may need to be localized for both Latin American and Spanish dialects.

-This step isn’t exactly necessary, but it’s worth the investment if it gets more people interested in your game.
+This step isn’t always necessary, but it’s worth the investment if it leads to additional sales.

-Your approach to localization will ultimately depend on your budget and how much resources you want to put into different versions of your game.
+Your approach to localization will ultimately depend on your budget and how much you want to invest in different versions of your game.

-Casting multiple sets of voiceover artists and recording their voice work for every target language can be an expensive and time-consuming process, but it’s the best way to generate international interest and make your game more welcoming for a wider audience.
+Casting multiple sets of voiceover artists and recording their voice work for every target language can be an expensive and time-consuming process.

 The introduction of video games to the world of voice acting caused a major shift, but video game voice acting is itself changing every year.